nonBinaryGeek/MS-Teams-Chat-Export/README.md

 ## Advantages
 Compared to other repos or methods that strive to achieve the same goal, [this method](#credit) is better in some respects:
+- CSS updated to better imitate the Original MS Teams Theme.
+- Permissions updated to reflect the requirements for Authorization scopes when generating the Bearer Token, as there were issues when downloading profile pictures other than self.
 - It is not necessary to create an application with Azure Active Directory.
 - You (usually) do not need to have admin permissions in your organization to use this tool.
 - It works!
 Some other implementations are outdated and do not work properly.
-This method works as of 25/7/2023 (d/m/y).
+This method works as of 2024/06/26 (YYYY/MM/dd).
 - Not too difficult.
 The hardest part is (hopefully) typing/copying one line into a PowerShell terminal and having the patience to wait.

 ## Guide